All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 causing an unbalanced load.

-We've seen many washing
+We've seen many of our

-machines completely wrecked by
+completely wrecked by washing

-washing bath mats
+bath mats

 Care symbols on